Washington Trails Association: History

 In 1993, WTA's former executive director, the late Greg Ball, launched the organization's volunteer trail maintenance program, completing 250 hours of trail work on public lands.
 Between 1995 and 2005, the hours of trail maintenance were reported to be around 500,000.
-In 2016, WTA logged 150,000 hours of trail maintenance by 4,700 volunteers on National Parks, National Forest, and state lands.
-In 2017, Jill Simmons became CEO and continued the work of protecting the trails.
-The current CEO, Jaime Loucky, joined WTA in 2020.
+The organization had 15,000 member households and 35 full-time employees in 2017.

 Trail work

 Trail work performed by WTA in Yacolt Burn State Forest.